Write Good Defect Report using BrowserStack

 Creating a defect report requires detailed defect management to find each & every bug mentioned in the report.
 But it’s not easier for QA testers to find every defect in the application without testing on real devices and see how end users are getting the results.

-That’s why testers are now preferred to use real cloud devices & browsers to test their application because it provides manual testing, automation testing, automated Selenium testing, and speed testing so that each & every bug can be found for the defect report.
+That’s why testers are now preferred to use real cloud devices and browsers to test their application because it provides real user conditions while testing so that each and every bug can be found for the defect report.

 Tags